lostshelf/spotify-dir-sync/README.md

 # spotify-dir-sync
-Syncs a Spotify playlist with a directory
+Sync a Spotify playlist with a local directory.